IDAES/idaes-pse/docs/source/core/index.rst

     control_volume
     unit_model
     flowsheet_model
-    stream_block

 Overview
 --------

-The ProcessBlock class is the base class of IDAES models.
+The ProcessBlock_ class is the base class of IDAES models.

 StateBlock supplies information about a materials state including physical properties and flow rates.
 ReactionBlock is used in systems where chemical